- 1:1 From: James,1 who serves God and our leader, Jesus the Messiah.

 Scholars debate which James of the half-dozen in the New Testament wrote this letter.
 Given the tone and content of James 1, which of the two top contenders do you think this sounds most like.

-- James, one of Jesus’ disciples.
+- James, son of Zebedee, one of Jesus’ disciples.
 This James was also one of his three best friends, along with Peter and John, the brother of James.
 Jesus nicknamed the brothers “Sons of Thunder” (Mark 3:17).
 They once went ballistic when some people in a village turned Jesus away.
 The brothers offered to burn the city by “calling down a lightning storm of fire from the sky” (Luke 9:54).

 - James the brother of Jesus, who is also often considered the leader of the first church council meeting (Acts 15).
 Though Peter is typically considered leader of the disciples, it was James who made a final ruling in that meeting and wrote it up for the scattered churches.